larkintuckerllc/aws-architect-associate/2/2.4/rds/README.md

 &nbsp;

 > Amazon RDS provides several metrics that you can use to determine how your DB instance is performing.
 You can view the metrics on the summary page for your instance in Amazon RDS Management Console.
 You can also use Amazon CloudWatch to monitor these metrics

+**note:** There is something called "Enhanced Monitoring" with extra metrics and frequency down to 1 second.

 * IOPS – The number of I/O operations completed each second.
 This metric is reported as the average IOPS for a given time interval.
 Amazon RDS reports read and write IOPS separately on 1-minute intervals.
 Total IOPS is the sum of the read and write IOPS.